 Site size must be determined according to the size of the management unit of interest.
 For example, our studies have examined impacts of grazing management on riparian condition, so management units have been individual paddocks.
 On the Murrumbidgee River, where paddocks are relatively large, a 1 kilometre length of the riparian zone was defined as a 'site', while in Gippsland, where paddocks are much smaller, a 150 metre length was used.
 Ideally, sites should be at least 200 metres long, with 500 metres being the preferred length where practicable.
-The RARC assessments carried out in the Burra region used sites that were 200 metres in length, and only one side of the stream was surveyed.
+On larger rivers, only one side of the river is surveyed, while at smaller sites where it is practicable to do so, both sides may be surveyed provided they are subject to the management regime).

 The transects at each site should ideally traverse the width of the riparian zone.
 However, this is not always easy to determine in the field.
-To simplify this, we use a transect length determined by the width of the creek or gully channel - 40 metres long for channels < 10 metres wide, and four times the channel width for larger creeks or rivers.
+To simplify this, we use a transect length determined by the width of the river channel - 40 metres long for channels < 10 metres wide, and four times the channel width for larger rivers.
 A minimum width of 40 metres should be assessed, unless there is a very clear distinction between riparian and non-riparian areas.
 Where the riparian zone is clearly narrower than 40 metres or four times the channel width (for example, in a gorge), the transect length should be adjusted accordingly.
 Where the riparian zone is much wider than this (for example, on a lowland floodplain river), four times the channel width should be adequate to represent the riparian zone.
 Figure 5 illustrates a hypothetical river with the layout of the survey area and the transects indicated.